Maui Weather Forecast for May 28, 2026 | Maui Now

 Marine

-Issued at 330 AM HST Wed May 27 2026 A surface ridge north of the state will maintain breezy to strong trade winds across the Hawaiian coastal waters through at least tonight before a weakness develops in the ridge, allowing trade wind speeds to ease slightly during the latter part of the week into the weekend.
-The Small Craft Advisory (SCA), which currently encompasses all Hawaiian coastal waters remains in effect through tonight, then will likely be scaled back in area later in the week to the typically windier waters around the Big Island and Maui County.
+Breezy to strong trade winds are on a slow decline as a weakness develops within the ridge to the north of the islands.
+Trades will continue ease through the weekend.
+The Small Craft Advisory for the waters near Maui County and the Big Island has been extended through tonight as the latest guidance suggests winds may stay elevated just a bit longer than originally anticipated.
 A more significant weakening of the trade winds is likely this weekend into early next week as a large North Pacific low pressure system far north of the islands breaks the ridge down even further.

-Offshore buoy observations suggest that a small, long-period northwest swell will peak this morning for Kauai and Oahu, and later this afternoon/tonight for Maui and the Big Island as it moves down the island chain.
-North and west facing shores will see moderate surf at the peak before gradually subsiding into the weekend.
+The current small, long-period northwest swell appears to have peaked late yesterday afternoon, and has been very slowly subsiding overnight.
+Expecting north- and west-facing surf to continue to gradually subside into the weekend.

-A medium-period south swell will continue to bring small surf to south facing shores through Thursday.
-A more significant long-period south swell is expected to begin filling in Thursday night and will likely bring above-advisory-level surf to south-facing shores through the weekend.
-This swell originated from a storm-force low that passed south and east of New Zealand over the weekend, generating seas of 35 to 40 feet or greater within Hawaiis swell window, though the peak of the energy may pass just east of the state.
-Elevated surf will likely continue into the first week of June due to a continued active weather pattern near New Zealand sending swells toward Hawaii.
+A series of medium-period south swells will continue to bring small surf to south facing shores today.
+Some readings from buoy 51002 suggest some of those swells could be a little larger than originally anticipating.
+A more significant long-period south swell is expected to begin filling in tonight and will likely bring above- advisory- level surf to south- facing shores Friday and into the weekend.
+This swell originated from a storm- force low that passed south and east of New Zealand over the weekend, generating seas of 35 to 40 feet or greater within Hawaiis swell window, though the peak of the energy may pass just east of the state.
+The buoys near American Samoa picked up a portion of this swell today, seeming to peak around 5 feet 16 seconds, with the peak of the swell also likely passing to their east.
+Elevated surf along south-facing shores will likely continue into the first week of June due to a continued active weather pattern near New Zealand sending swells toward Hawaii.

-Surf along east-facing shores will remain rough through Thursday, then gradually lower Friday into the weekend as trade winds ease.
+Rough surf along east-facing shores will gradually lower through the weekend as trade winds ease.

 HFO Watches/Warnings/Advisories

-Small Craft Advisory until 6 AM HST Thursday for all Hawaiian waters.
+Small Craft Advisory until 6 AM HST Friday for Maalaea Bay, Pailolo Channel, Alenuihaha Channel, Big Island Leeward Waters, Big Island Southeast Waters.

 Check out their Maui Helicopter Tours today!